 Summary

-To answer these questions, you will need to use a mix of qualitative and quantitative methodologies.
+To answer these questions, you can use a mix of qualitative and quantitative methodologies.
 For example, quantitative data will help you understand how many people are impacted, the extent of the damage that is caused, and who and what have been damaged by previous events.
 This will help you identify which variables to monitor for your trigger and determine trigger thresholds.
 Qualitative approaches will help you understand why and how people are affected and which impacts are most difficult for households to overcome, which can inform the development of early actions.

 In the video below, Arielle Tozier de la Poterie explains how to identify impacts and select early actions for an EAP, and talks about experiences made in Mozambique.